coding-Ves/weather-vane/README.md

-# Weather Vane
+# WEATHER VANE

 **What's a weather vane?**
-A revolving pointer to show the direction of the wind, typically mounted on top of a building It shows you the weather!
+A revolving pointer to show the direction of the wind, typically mounted on top of a building.

-Find out the weather today, next week or in the next few hours!
+Find out the weather today, next week, or in the next few hours!

+## FEATURES
+- Search for cities to display weather
+- 7 quick-access city buttons
+- Details about Current Weather, Hourly and Weekly forecasts, and Weather Alerts
+- Fully responsive on tablet & mobile.
+- Dark & Light theme/mode
+- Redux state management
+- Uses OpenWeather API for data fetching

-## Main Technologies:
+## MAIN TECHNOLOGIES

 <div align="center">
 	<code><img width="70" src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" alt="JavaScript" title="JavaScript"/></code>